mipmip/RUNME.sh/README.md

 #   | |  | || || |\  || |  | |  | |/ ___ \| . \| |___
 #   |_|  |_|___|_| \_|___| |_|  |_/_/   \_\_|\_\_____|

 ## 1: MINIMAKE INIT.
-PUT THIS IN THE TOP OF YOUR SCRIPT
+PLACE THIS IN THE TOP OF YOUR SCRIPT

 COMMANDS=()
 COMMAND_DESC=()